 Digital Accessibility Grants

-The Digital Accessibility Grant Program aims to support individuals within Michigan Engineering who provide instruction that enhances educational development, providing them with the tools and expertise to create inclusive, barrier-free, and digitally accessible course content for their instructional Canvas sites, websites, slide decks, documents and other materials.
-This initiative aligns with University policy and will help to ensure the College meets required ADA compliance in digital accessibility by 2026.
+The Digital Accessibility Grant Program pilot aims to support individuals within Michigan Engineering who provide instruction that enhances educational development, providing them with the tools and expertise to create inclusive, barrier-free, and digitally accessible course content for their instructional Canvas sites, websites, slide decks, documents and other materials.
+This pilot initiative aligns with University policy and will help to ensure the College meets Web Content Accessibility Guidelines (WCAG)2.1 AA and Americans with Disabilities Act (ADA) requirements in digital accessibility by 2026.

 Our grant program fosters a culture of innovation, collaboration and curiosity, aiming to make significant strides toward creating accessible courses by design and maintaining digitally accessible course content.